 Cash - The council is the entity responsible for pooling the cash from growth figures payable to the Business Rates Pool (BRP) by the constituent authorities, and for making BRP payments.
 As the Accountable Body the council recognises the growth figure payable by the authorities, which when received will be held as cash on its Balance Sheet.
 Until the funds are paid out by the BRP or committed and allocated by the Economic Development Fund (EDF) to fund payments in respect of approved programmes, they are recognised by the council as creditors to the Authorities (and by them as an associated debtor), in the proportion in which they have contributed where cash remains uncommitted, or a creditor to the Sponsor Authority where cash is committed.
+These transactions are accounted for on an agency basis and are not the council's income and expenditure.

 Income - Income receivable by South Gloucestershire Council from the BRP is recognised as revenue in the year it occurs.
 Furthermore, the council will recognise revenue and a debtor balance to the extent that future EDF payments are receivable and have been committed to by the EDF, and sufficient cash remains in the BRP to fund future payments.
+Only the council's share is recognised in the Comprehensive Income and Expenditure Statement.

 Expenditure - Expenditure is recognised by South Gloucestershire Council on the earlier of payments being made by the BRP or where future EDF payments are committed.
 Expenditure is recognised in proportion to the degree the authority nominally contributes to the BRP through its growth figure and is capped at the limit of the council's payment of growth to the BRP in this period, and any previous growth figures paid over which have not been previously paid or committed by the BRP.
+Only the council's share is recognised in the Comprehensive Income and Expenditure Statement.